kapicorp/kapitan/README.md

 ### kapitan searchvar

-Show all inventory files where variable is declared:
+Show all inventory files where a variable is declared:

 ```
 $ kapitan searchvar parameters.elasticsearch.replicas